coneypo/acrn-hypervisor/doc/tutorials/using_AGL_as_uos.rst

 .. code-block:: none

-   systemctl stop weston
+   systemctl restart weston

-   export XDG_RUNTIME_DIR=/run/platform/display
-   weston --tty=1 -i 0 &
+And you will be able to see the GUI of weston in AGL.

 Follow up
 *********